dkasemodel/mars-rover-nodejs/README.md

 $ yarn test --coverage
 ```

-Using `--coverage` is possible to see the coverage inside the project.
+Using `--coverage` is possible to see the coverage of the project.

 ### Calling with cURL